simgrid/simgrid/docs/source/app_java.rst

 This section describes jMSG, the Java API to Simgrid.
 This API mimicks :ref:`MSG <MSG_doc>`, which is a simple yet somehow realistic interface.
-<b>The full reference documentation is provided at the end of this page.</b>
+The full reference documentation is provided at the end of this page.

 Most of the documentation of the :ref:`MSG API <MSG_doc>` in C applies directly to the Java bindings (any divergence is seen as a bug that we